Justin-Insight/client-training/src/pages/the-meat-block.md

 ## Add Product Filter to Shop Sidebar

 1. Navigate to Appearance > Widgets
 2. Click and drag a “AAPF Filter Single” widget over to your sidebar area on the right.
-(See below)
 3. Click the new filter to open the filter options
 4. Select the filter you want to apply
 5. Click “save”